davidssmith/RawArray.jl/README.md

-Welcome to the RA.jl package!
+Welcome to the RawArray.jl package!
 ===========================

 Introduction
 ------------

-RA is a simple file format for storing n-dimensional arrays.
+RawArray (RA) is a simple file format for storing n-dimensional arrays.
 RA stands for **raw array** and should be pronounced *arr-ay*, although it is not a coincidence that the mispronunciation *rah* (as in "raw" in some dialects) also makes sense.